 Mirha-Soleil Ross (b.
 1969), interviewed by Viviane Namaste, Sex Change, Social Change, chapter 7 –

 “[A man who] his entire life [had not done] anything that could have made people see him as anything other than a straight masculine man… wanted to go to a women’s shelter because he ‘identified’ as a woman.
 This is [an] example where… special privileges [should not be] accorded to trans people solely by virtue of their identities, [when they] have no grounding in actual cross-living experiences.
 Policies that pertain to us [trans people] have to be grounded in [reality], otherwise they are postmodernist head games taken to extremes.”

 Questions to consider:

-Could policies and debates in this area benefit from the above distinctions?
-Have not trans people sorted themselves into similar groups?
+Could policies and debates in this area benefit from the above distinctions, given that trans people sort themselves into similar groups?
 Should we not treat these different kinds of experience the same way we should treat intersex statuses, chosen expressions, sexual orientations, and ungrounded identifications, respectively?

 – 20 –

 Harmonizing diverse wills in an egalitarian and non-authoritarian manner (see DP-1 to DP-17) entails the following methodology for reconciling differences, not just at the level of bodily experiences (see DP-18, DP-19), but also at the level of cultures or beliefs: